alridho32/catatan_dan_tugas_personal/README.md

 # Welcome to my personal repository!

-This repository will serve the function of task collection place for my (NON GRADED CHALLENGE) from the module at kode.id gogo python!
+This repository will serve the function of task collection place for my personal documents gogo python!